Financial Aid Programs

 The Subsidized Student Loan is a federally subsidized loan program available on the basis of financial need to students enrolled at least half-time.
 For students who are eligible for a subsidized loan, the U.S. Department of Education pays the interest while you're enrolled at least half time, and during other specified periods.
 A FAFSA must be completed to qualify for a Federal Student Loan.

 Unsubsidized Student Loans do not require a student to have financial need.
 The U.S. Department of Education does not pay interest on the loan.
-The interest rate is fixed at 3.76% as of July 1, 2016 and the interest will start accruing on the date of your first disbursement.
+The interest rate for 2017-2018 is fixed at 4.45% and the interest will start accruing on the date of your first disbursement.
 The student has the option to pay the interest while in school.
 A FAFSA must be completed to qualify for a Federal Student Loan.

 Federal Direct Parent Loans for Undergraduate Students (PLUS)